 There is no standard time between your previous post and next post.
 But you should have a regular posting pattern, so your audience can know when to expect your next post.

-Ads partnerships such as Google AdSense are great to earn money from your blog.
-However, when you spam your blog with these ads, it has a negative effect on your blog.
+Ads partnerships such as Google AdSense are great to earn money from your site.
+However, when you spam your site with these ads, it has a negative effect.

 Your income might increase, but you would definitely annoy some of your readers.
 No one likes it when ads interfere with what they are reading.